 How to Optimize Ambient Room Lighting

-Increase the brightness of the light bulbs used in overhead ceiling light fixtures, especially important for hallways, closets, and kitchens.
+Enhancing the brightness of light bulbs in overhead ceiling fixtures is crucial, particularly in areas like hallways, closets, and kitchens.

 How to Optimize Light in Work Areas

-Tasks such as reading, hobbies, or other work involving detail, utilize directional lighting.
-Over-the-shoulder lights should be on the opposite side of the person’s preferred hand.
-This presumably is the hand holding the pen or a magnifier, so the body is not casting a shadow on the reading material.
+When engaging in tasks such as reading, hobbies, or detailed work, it’s beneficial to use directional lighting.
+Over-the-shoulder lights should be positioned on the opposite side of the individual’s dominant hand.
+Typically, this is the hand holding the pen or magnifier, ensuring that the body does not cast a shadow on the reading material.

-Directional lamps should have a shade and the light is aimed in the direction of the reading material or work surface.
-The shade prevents the light from shining into the eyes.
+Directional lamps should be equipped with shades and positioned to direct light towards the reading material or work surface.
+The shade helps prevent glare and keeps the light from shining directly into the eyes.

-The closer the light source, the better the lighting.
-Increase the brightness by bringing the light source closer.
+Remember, the closer the light source, the better the illumination.
+Enhance brightness by bringing the light source closer to the task at hand.

 Reduce Glare to Optimize Visual Function

-Glare will reduce the ability to ‘see’ and cause discomfort and eye fatigue.
-There are two types of glare: discomfort glare and disabling glare.
+Glare significantly reduces the ability to ‘see’ clearly, leading to discomfort and eye fatigue.
+There are two main types of glare: discomfort glare and disabling glare.

-Discomfort glare.
-Glare results when light is reflected and scattered off a surface.
-The reflected light interferes with the light illuminating the task or object of interest making it more difficult to see.
+Discomfort glare occurs when light reflects and scatters off surfaces, interfering with the light illuminating the task or object at hand, making it harder to see.

-Close directional lighting on paper or work surfaces can be adjusted if the lamp is a ‘gooseneck’ type, where the light direction can be adjusted to minimize glare off the work surface.
+For close directional lighting on paper or work surfaces, adjust the lamp if it is a ‘gooseneck’ type, enabling the direction of light to be changed to minimize glare off the work surface.

-Avoid white, shiny, glass, or metallic counters, tables, and desks.
-Opt for darker or matte finish surfaces or use coverings that absorb rather than reflect light.
-Consider wearing a hat or visor in rooms with overhead lighting that is causing visual fatigue and discomfort.
+Avoid using white, shiny, glass, or metallic counters, tables, and desks.
+Opt instead for darker or matte-finished surfaces, or coverings that absorb light rather than reflect it.
+In rooms where overhead lighting causes visual fatigue and discomfort, wearing a hat or visor can also help.

 How to Increase Contrast to Optimize Visual Function

-Contrast sensitivity is the ability to distinguish an object from the background.
-For example, silver coins placed on a shiny metallic counter will have low contrast (grey on grey).
-The average sighted person will not have a problem seeing the coins.
-A person with low contrast sensitivity may not notice the coins.
-Silver coins placed on a matte white counter will have higher contrast.
-Someone with low contrast sensitivity will be able to detect the contrast of the silver coins on a white surface.
+Contrast sensitivity refers to the ability to distinguish an object from its background.
+For instance, placing silver coins on a shiny metallic counter creates low contrast (grey on grey).
+While the average sighted person may have no trouble seeing the coins, someone with low contrast sensitivity might not notice them.
+On the other hand, placing silver coins on a matte white counter increases the contrast significantly.
+This makes it easier for someone with low contrast sensitivity to detect the coins against the white surface.

-Many environmental changes can be made, such as changing the color of tables and countertops, avoiding ‘busy’ patterns, adding colorful markings, and modifying the lighting.
+Various environmental changes can improve contrast sensitivity, such as altering the color of tables and countertops, avoiding busy patterns, incorporating colorful markings, and adjusting lighting.

-Increase the contrast of objects by utilizing lights under counters, use illuminated mirrors, directional lighting for appliance controls, and over-the-shoulder lighting for reading areas.
-Overhead lighting should be bright enough to fill the room so there are no dim or shadowy areas of low contrast.
+Enhance object contrast by using lights under counters, illuminated mirrors, directional lighting for appliance controls, and over-the-shoulder lighting in reading areas.
+It’s important for overhead lighting to be sufficiently bright to fill the room, eliminating dim or shadowy areas with low contrast.

 What Makes Someone More Light-sensitive?

-The best lighting for someone with low vision may depend on the type of eye disease.
-Those with ocular albinism, achromatopsia, or retinitis pigmentosa will be more light-sensitive than someone with cataracts, macular degeneration, or diabetic retinopathy.
+The ideal lighting for individuals with low vision can vary depending on the type of eye disease they have.
+Conditions such as ocular albinism, achromatopsia, or retinitis pigmentosa often result in heightened light sensitivity compared to conditions like cataracts, macular degeneration, or diabetic retinopathy.

-The damage to the retina can result in problems adjusting to different light levels.
-For example, bright headlights from an on-coming car at night or stepping from a well-lit room into a dark hallway.
-Those with light sensitivity are ‘dazzled’ by the sudden change in light levels.
-The inability to adjust to these dramatically different light levels is a problem for the visually disabled.
+Damage to the retina can lead to difficulties in adjusting to varying light levels.
+For instance, being confronted with bright headlights from an oncoming car at night or transitioning from a well-lit room to a dark hallway can be challenging for those with light sensitivity, causing them to feel ‘dazzled’ by the abrupt change in light levels.
+The inability to adapt to these significant light level shifts poses a problem for individuals with visual disabilities.

-Interestingly, there is no in-office technology to measure someone’s level of light sensitivity.
-It is pretty much subjective.
-In other words, if you have light sensitivity problems you need to tell your eye care practitioner.
-Those who care for the visually impaired should ask about lighting concerns.
+Interestingly, there is currently no in-office technology available to objectively measure an individual’s level of light sensitivity.
+It largely remains a subjective assessment.
+Therefore, if you experience light sensitivity issues, it’s important to communicate this to your eye care practitioner.
+Those who provide care for the visually impaired should proactively inquire about any concerns regarding lighting.

 The suggestions for patients who are light-sensitive are not to decrease light completely, but to ensure that light is adjustable for how they are feeling or what they need to ‘see.’
 The suggestions made above for ambient room light levels and controlling glare, apply especially to those who are light-sensitive.